Let's Encrypt Integration with Password Manager Pro

 - If the domain server is a Windows machine, download and install the Windows agent on the domain server.
 Navigate to Manage >> Windows Agents, download and install the agent on the domain server.

-- Once, the above agent mapping settings are configured (agent mapping is a one-time configuration), Password Manager Pro automatically handles the verification of challenges presented by Let's Encrypt.
+- Once, the above agent mapping settings are configured (agent mapping is a one-time configuration), PMP automatically handles the verification of challenges presented by Let's Encrypt.

 - After configuring agent mapping, click Pending on the pending requests and click Verify.
 The challenge is verified and the certificate request is submitted to Let's Encrypt CA.